luis-grafana/faro-helper/README.md

 ### 1 · Setup on Grafana side

-**1.1** In your Grafana Cloud stack go to **Frontend Observability **
+1. In your Grafana Cloud stack go to **Frontend Observability**

-**1.2**.
-Create a new app or choose an existing one:
-   1. If you already have a Frontend app created in Grafana for this test, move to the next step.
-If you are creating a new one, follow these steps:
+2. If you already have a Frontend app created in the **Frontend Observability** section of your Grafana Cloud stack, make sure you have added the correct **Allowed origins** and grab the Faro endpoint from **Settings** > **Web SDK Config** (if you are hosting your own Faro endpoint, use your endpoint instead).

+3. If you have no Frontend app for this test in the **Frontend Observability** section of your Grafana Cloud stack, follow these steps:
       1. Click **New app** and follow the wizard.
       2. Add the **Allowed origins**.
 These are the origins of the sites where you want to test Faro (you do not need to own these domains — the extension takes care of injecting the necessary scripts locally in your browser). **Important**: this step cannot be skipped, otherwise the scripts injected by the extension will not execute.
       3. As the method to connect your web application, choose **Manual**.
       4. Further down on that same page you will see the Faro endpoint.
 Copy it — you will need to add it to the extension pop-up later.
 The Faro endpoint is usually a URL starting with `https://faro-collector-...` (if you are hosting your own Faro endpoint, skip this step).
       5. Finish the steps in the wizard to complete the new Frontend app.
-   2. If you already have a Frontend app created in Grafana, make sure you have added the correct **Allowed origins** and grab the Faro endpoint from **Settings** > **Web SDK Config** (if you are hosting your own Faro endpoint, use your endpoint instead).

 ### 2 · Setup on the Browser extension